 Businesses looking to implement goal setting best practices are often drowning in a sea of acronyms that can be hard to navigate.
 What’s better - MBOs or OKRs?
 Where do KPIs fit in?
 Should I have SMART goals or stretch goals or something else?
-There are lots of tools and frameworks and different acronyms out there, but there are some key elements of effective goal-setting that underlie all of the most effective business goals.
+There are lots of tools and frameworks and different acronyms out there, but there are some key elements of effective goal-setting that underlie all of the most effective business and performance management goals.

 First, let’s clarify the terminology a little bit.
 I’ll give a brief explanation of what MBOs, OKRs, and KPIs are and what the pros and cons may be for each.

 Recently, many new Rhythm clients come to us with their MBOs, which stands for Management by Objectives.
 This is an old-school management framework originally outlined by Peter Drucker in 1954 that seems to be making a comeback of sorts as companies set objectives for success.

 Clarity between a manager and direct report around expectations and how that will impact compensation is highly desirable.
 People like knowing what their performance is being judged on - they like knowing the targets and what it will take to win.

 In his book, Measure What Matters, John Doerr outlines a few key areas where MBOs may fall short.
 They are typically only set on the annual time horizon, which in today’s fast-moving world can be impractical as things change quarterly, monthly or even more frequently in many industries.
 They set a clear “what” without a well-defined “how.”
 They tend to be private, siloed and tied to compensation.
 They are generally pushed top-down rather than set collaboratively, and they can encourage contributors to be more risk-averse.